Terry Sanford in Fayetteville in Cumberland County, North Carolina — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Military.

 Location.
 35° 3.276′ N, 78° 53.662′ W. Marker is in Fayetteville, North Carolina, in Cumberland County.
-Marker is on Arsenal Avenue, on the right when traveling east.
+It is in Terry Sanford.
+It is on Arsenal Avenue, on the right when traveling east.
 Marker and tower are in Arsenal Park, on Arsenal Avenue to the immediate west of the Martin Luther King, Jr. Freeway (U.S. 401).
 Touch for map.
-Marker is in this post office area: Fayetteville NC 28305, United States of America.
+Marker is at or near this postal address: 825 Arsenal Ave, Fayetteville NC 28305, United States of America.
 Touch for directions.